MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 We assume that you have working knowledge of Azure ExpressRoute and are well verse with all of its features.
 For more information, see [Azure ExpressRoute](/azure/expressroute/expressroute-introduction).

+## Prerequisites

+For context, consider reviewing a reference architecture that reflects these considerations in its design.
+We recommend that you start with Cloud Adoption Framework Ready methodology's guidance [Connect to Azure](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure) and [Architect for hybrid connectivity](/azure/architecture/reference-architectures/hybrid-networking/expressroute) with Azure ExpressRoute.
+For low-code application architectures, we recommend reviewing [Enabling ExpressRoute for Power Platform](/power-platform/guidance/expressroute/overview) when planning and configuring ExpressRoute for use with Microsoft Power Platform.

 ## Reliability

 <!-- 5A. ----------------------------------------------------